Jeremy Pena Player Props: Astros vs. Guardians

-On Saturday, Jeremy Pena (batting .325 in his past 10 games) and the Houston Astros face the Cleveland Guardians, whose starting pitcher will be Triston McKenzie.
-First pitch is at 6:10 PM ET.
+On Sunday, Jeremy Pena (hitting .310 in his past 10 games) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 12:40 PM ET.

-He racked up two extra-base hits in his previous game (4-for-6 with two doubles) against the Guardians.
+In his previous appearance, he collected two extra-base hits (4-for-6 with two doubles) against the Guardians.

 Jeremy Pena Game Info & Props vs. the Guardians